Music

 At Abingdon Primary School, it is our intent that we make music an enjoyable learning experience.
 We believe that every child should be able to experience a broad and rich Music Curriculum, and make progress during their time at Primary School.

 Our main priority at Abingdon Primary School, is to teach and perfect the skills implemented by the National Curriculum for Music.
-At Abingdon Primary School, we have specialist Music Teachers from 'Junior Jam', teaching the children Music each week.
+The children are taught Music weekly, using Charanga's 'English Model Music Curriculum' scheme, which is aligned with the National Curriculum for Music and the non-statutory Model Curriculum, published in 2021.
 This ensures the children recieve a broad and rich Music Curriculum, which is scaffolded appropriately throughout each Key Stage, and develops the children's musicianship, through singing, listening, playing, composing, performing and evaluation.
 Through the effective teaching and learning of the knoweldge, skills, understanding and key vocabulary, we intend to maintain and stimulate pupil curiosity, interest and enjoyment of the subject of Music.

 Our aims are to: